lewisgodowski/LGKinect/README.md

 5. Open an application capable of receiving live video (ex: Resolume Arena) and select the Syphon video stream source.

 ### Controls
+Once LGKinect is running:
 - The `z` and `x` keys decrease and increase the minimum depth value tracked by the Kinect.
 - The `n` and `m` keys decrease and increase the maximum depth value tracked by the Kinect.

+_Note: Focus must be on the LGKinect video window for the controls to work._

 ## To Do